October 20, 2020

 Avoid Harsh Light

 Try and avoid direct light hitting your subject unless the sun is almost set.
 Direct light will cause clients to squint.
 Direct sunlight also will make your photos appear flat and it will also make them have more contrast.
 You also want to avoid “hot spots” or “sun spots” on your subject.

 Seek Out Even Shade

-If you are a wedding photographer, you know that it’s nearly impossible to have the perfect light in every situation.
+If you are a wedding photographer with great photo props, you know that it’s nearly impossible to have the perfect light in every situation.
 My easiest piece of advice is to seek out even shade when the job needs to get done.
 Find a beautiful wall of lush trees, or, use the side of the cool venue you are shooting at.

 Use Natural Reflectors